-In view of the market growth in nutritional food products and health care products, the Group advanced its cross-border trading business (CBTB) related to nutritional food products and health care products through various co-operation and acquisition during this financial year.
+In view of the market growth in nutritional food products and health care products, the Group advanced its cross-border trading business ("CBTB") related to nutritional food products and health care products through various co-operation during the year ended 31 December 2021 ("Year" or "Reporting Period").

-As Covid-19 continues to rampage around the world unchecked and the global economy goes into recession, the Chinese central government has put forward the "dual circulation" strategy to boost the country's development.
+As Covid-19 continues to rampage around the world unchecked and the global economy goes into recession, the cancellation of international flight and lock down measures of foreign countries, especially the United States and European countries, negatively affected the cross-border delivery of products.
+The Chinese central government has put forward the "dual circulation" strategy to boost the country's development.
 China will take the domestic markets and consumption as the mainstay while letting internal and external markets boost each other.
 Against this backdrop, it is expected that expansion and upgrading of the mainland consumer market will be a major force driving the "dual circulation" model, with cross-border e-commerce (CBEC) retail imports serving as an important link connecting the domestic consumer market with the international supply chain.
-In early 2020 when the coronavirus swept through China, CBEC imports, providing mainland consumers with a fast, convenient and safe source of quality products from all over the world, were extremely popular.
-Imports and exports of China's cross-border e-commerce totalled 1.69 trillion yuan (\$261.5 billion) in 2020, up 31.1% year-on-year, while the annual growth rate of foreign trade was far behind at 1.9%, according to the data released by the General Administration of Customs (GAC) of China.
+In early 2020 and 2021 when the coronavirus swept through China, CBEC imports, providing mainland consumers with a fast, convenient and safe source of quality products from all over the world, were extremely popular.
+Imports and exports of China's cross-border e-commerce totalled RMB1.98 trillion (US\$311.5 billion) in 2021, up 15% year-on-year.
+E-commerce exports stood at RMB1.44 trillion, an increase of 24.5 percent on a yearly basis.
+Cross-border e-commerce is set to play a bigger role in bolstering the development of foreign trade during the 14th Five-Year Plan period (2021-25).
+In the long term, the outbreak of COVID-19 is not expected to impact the overall development of cross-border e-commerce export B2C industry adversely and severely.
+The pandemic caused a shift in business from physical stores to the internet, while consumers' spending more time at home also drove up the number of pageviews of e-commerce platforms.
+According to a 2021 white paper on the digital growth of emerging brands issued by Ebrun Research Institute, the post-90s and Z generations accounted for almost half of the online sales of health products.